citadelofcode/proteus/README.md

 ## Running the project

-To build and run the project, execute the following commands on project root directory.
+To build and run the project, execute the following commands on the project's root directory.

 ```bash
 # Below command builds the project and generates the output executable file.